Tom Brady Makes It Official, Signs With Tampa Bay Buccaneers

 The Buccaneers said Friday that the team shored up its quarterback position "in the boldest way possible, signing the player commonly referred to as the 'greatest of all time.' "

-The announcement caps a remarkably frenetic week in the league, which just kicked off the start of its 2020 league year on Wednesday.
+The announcement caps a remarkably frenetic week in the NFL, which just kicked off its 2020 league year on Wednesday.

 Welcome to Tampa Bay, @TomBrady. 😏 pic.twitter.com/VJooGYwwiA— Tampa Bay Buccaneers (@Buccaneers) March 20, 2020

-A day before, the 42-year-old Brady bid farewell to the only franchise he's played for — the one that famously drafted him with pick number 199 in the 2000 NFL draft.
+A day before, the 42-year-old Brady bid farewell to the only franchise he has played for — the one that famously drafted him with pick No. 199 in the 2000 NFL draft.

 "I wanted to say thank you all of the incredible fans and Patriots supporters.
 [Massachusetts] has been my home for twenty years," Brady said in a statement posted to Twitter.
 "Pats Nation will always be a part of me."

-In a separate Twitter post he said: "FOREVER A PATRIOT"
+In a separate Twitter post, he said: "FOREVER A PATRIOT"

-The Buccaneers will now be considered among the favorites to win the Super Bowl when the season is slated to start later this year.
+The Buccaneers will now be considered among the favorites to win the Super Bowl when the season starts later this year.
 There will be added pressure on the franchise, not just because of the legacy Brady brings with him, but also that Tampa is scheduled to host Super Bowl LV in February 2021.

-Brady playing in the NFC East also means he'll be in the same division as another all-time great and fellow quadragenarian, Drew Brees.
+Brady playing in the NFC South also means he'll be in the same division as another all-time great and fellow quadragenarian, Drew Brees.

 The 41-year-old Brees, the NFL's all-time passing leader (Brady is second), re-signed with the New Orleans Saints this week in a similar $50 million, two-year deal, according to an NFL.com report.

-That means when the season gets underway there will be at least two scheduled match-ups between Brees and Brady's teams in the regular season.
+That means when the season gets underway there will be two scheduled matchups between Brees' and Brady's teams in the regular season.

 But when the season will begin is uncertain.

-Because of fears associated with the spread of the coronavirus, the NFL has followed other sports leagues and collegiate athletics in suspending their seasons or offseason training programs.
+Because of fears associated with the spread of the coronavirus, the NFL has followed the lead of other sports leagues and collegiate athletics, which have suspended their seasons or offseason training programs.

 The NFL announced this week it was going to "indefinitely delay the start of team's offseason programs due to the COVID-19 pandemic."

-It made no mention about if the regular season, which begins in September, will be postponed.
+It made no mention about whether the regular season, which begins in September, will be postponed.
 The NFL did say the upcoming draft "will proceed as scheduled April 23-25."

-Sean Payton, the head coach of the New Orleans Saints, indicated this week that he was suffering from the disease caused by the coronavirus.
+Sean Payton, the head coach of the New Orleans Saints, said this week that he has tested positive for the disease caused by the coronavirus.
 He's the first known case in the NFL.

 "Appreciate the well wishes.
 I'm feeling better and fortunate to not have any of the respiratory symptoms.
 4 more days at home.#BEATCovid," Payton wrote on Twitter Thursday.